Knauf

 Siniat, National Gypsum Company, Saint-Gobain, and Yoshino Gypsum Co., Ltd).

+In June 2018, USG entered into an agreement to be purchased by Knauf.
+It operates as an independent subsidiary of Knauf and continues to remain headquartered in Chicago, Illinois.
+The deal closed in April 2019.

 In 2022, after the invasion of Ukraine by Russia, Yale University published a list of companies that chose to remain active in Russia.
 According to this report, over 600 companies have withdrawn from Russia — but some remain.
-Knauf is still operating across 14 sites in Russia but suspend new investments.
+Knauf is still operating across 14 sites in Russia but has claimed to have suspended new investments.

+In November 2023 Ukraine listed Knauf as an International Sponsor of War for promoting mobilisation in Russia by sending its employees to the war against Ukraine.

+According to German public-service broadcaster ARD, Knauf has been active in collaborating with the Russian military in its construction efforts in the Russian-occupied areas of Ukraine.